hb9kns/plog/README.md

 ### Customisation of scripts with `.plog.rc`

 The two shell scripts have some variables set at the beginning, which should be configured to your needs.

 They can be used for processing several collections of postings through the run-time argument of the working directory (see below).
 In case you need very different configuration, you can simply copy the scripts and use different instances for different collections.

-The scripts share a common configuration file, named `.plog.rc`, which has to be in the same directory as the scripts themselves.
+The scripts share a common configuration file `.plog.rc`, which has to be in the same directory as the scripts themselves.
 It is basically an additional shell script which is executed at the beginning of each of the other scripts, but after setting of the variables.
 This way, values set in the configuration file will override the defaults hardcoded in scripts.

 In the plog suite, there is a `plogrc.template` file, which can be copied into `.plog.rc`, and modified according to your needs.

 Here is a copy of the current template file, followed by a detailed description of all used variables.